angular/dgeni/README.md

 AngularJS extensions to jsdoc.
 * `examples` - depends upon `jsdoc` and provides Processors for extracting examples from jsdoc comments and converting them to files that can be run.
+* `dgeni` - support for documenting dgeni Packages.

 ### Pseudo Marker Processors

-There are a number of processors that don't do anything but act as markers for stages of the processing.
+You can define processors that don't do anything but act as markers for stages of the processing.
 You can use these markers in `$runBefore` and `$runAfter` properties to ensure that your Processor is run at the right time.

-Here is a list of these marker processors in order:
+The **Packages** is dgeni-packages define some of these marker processors.
+Here is a list of these in the order that Dgeni will add them to the processing pipeline:

 * reading-files *(defined in base)*